How to Explore Lost River, West Virginia in an Outdoorsy Weekend

 When to Visit Lost River, WV

 We’ve visited Lost River in every season, and it’s safe to say that the area is truly a year-round destination.
 That said, the best times of year to visit largely depends on your favorite outdoor activities.
 Spring is ideal for fishing and hiking wildflower-lined trails.
-Summer offers perfect conditions for paddle boarding and kayaking along the Potomac River.
+Summer offers perfect conditions for paddleboarding, floating, and kayaking along the Potomac River.
 Fall’s foliage transforms the region’s forests and offers breathtaking views, making it a prime season for scenic drives and leaf-peeping.
-And winter brings a serene charm to Lost River that is perfect for cozying up by the fireplace or engaging in winter sports like cross-country skiing and snowshoeing.
+And winter brings a serene charm to Lost River that is perfect for cozying up by the fireplace or bundling up to go out cross-country skiing or snowshoeing.

 Where to Adventure in Lost River, WV